simon-brooke/geocsv/resources/docs/docs.md

 ## Not yet working

-GeoCSV is at an early stage of development, and some features are not yet working.
+**geocsv** is at an early stage of development, and some features are not yet working.

 ### Missing map pin images

-At the current stage of development, if no appropriate image exists in the `resources/public/img/map-pins` folder, that's your problem. **TODO:** I intend at some point to make missing pin images default to `unknown-pin.png`, which does exist.
+At the current stage of development, if no appropriate image exists in the `resources/public/img/map-pins` folder, that's your problem.
+See [issue #4](https://github.com/simon-brooke/geocsv/issues/4).
+If you fancy adding some more, I'll happily accept a pull request.

 ## Prerequisites